gvwilson/thirdbit/src/fiction/cloudherd/index.md

 What if someone here can do magic, but doesn't realize it yet?"

-Noxy took another sip of tea.
+Noxy took another sip of chai.
 Her mouth suddenly felt dry.
 "Who?"